In this article:

-If you have been referred for a face-to-face appointment, you'll receive an invitation in the Babylon app under Appointments.
+If you have been referred for a face-to-face appointment, you'll receive an invitation in the Babylon app under the Care tab.
 We may also send you invitations for routine appointments like flu jabs or cervical screening.

 Appointment invites are available for 28 days.

-You can book at any of our clinics with available appointments.
+For most face-to-face appointments, you can book at any of our clinics with availability.
 Not all services are available at every location.

 Change or cancel your appointment

 To reschedule, you’ll need to cancel your original appointment and book a new one using your original appointment invite.
-Your invite will re-appear under Appointments after you have cancelled your original appointment.
+Your invite will re-appear under the Care tab after you have cancelled your original appointment.

 Request a chaperone